The mbsts package: Multivariate Bayesian Structural Time Series Models in R: Model Training

 The prior distribution of the covariance matrice $\Sigma_{\omega}$ for the cycle component follows the inverse-gamma distribution as

 In the illustration example, for simplicity, we use the default value that $w_{u}=W_{u}=0.01$ for $u\in \{\mu,\delta,\tau,\omega\}$ (v $=0.01$, ss $=0.01$ in the \code{mbsts\_function} function).

-Model training used the MCMC approach, which is to sample from a probability distribution based on constructing a Markov chain that has the desired distribution as its equilibrium distribution.
-That is, the state of the chain after discarding a number of steps as ``burn-in'' data, is used as samples from the desired distribution.
-In the illustration example, we run $600$ MCMC iterations while discard the results of the first $200$ iterations. \begin{example} R> #train a mbsts model R> mbsts.model<-mbsts_function(Ytrain,Xtrain,STmodel,ki,pii,v0=5,mc=600,burn=200) \end{example} Each MCMC iteration runs Algorithm \ref{algo:slide_generator}, where the samples from posterior distributions of the model are generated sequentially.
+Model training uses the MCMC approach, which is to sample from a probability distribution based on constructing a Markov chain that has the desired distribution as its equilibrium distribution.
+That is, the states of the chain after discarding some steps as ``burn-in'' data, are used as samples from the desired distribution.
+Specifically, the MBSTS model uses the Gibbs sampler for feature selection utilizing the classical ``spike and slab'' prior setup \citep{george1997approaches}.
+Gibbs sampler can be seen as a special case of the Metropolis–Hastings algorithm.
+The point of the Gibbs sampler is that given a multivariate distribution it is simpler to sample from a conditional distribution than to marginalize by integrating over a joint distribution.
+To implement Gibbs sampler in model training, all necessary conditional probabilities were derived.
+In the illustration example, we run $400$ MCMC iterations while discarding the results of the first $100$ iterations. \begin{example} R> #train a mbsts model R> mbsts.model<-mbsts_function(Ytrain,Xtrain,STmodel,ki,pii,v0=5,mc=400,burn=100) \end{example} Each MCMC iteration runs Algorithm \ref{algo:slide_generator}, where the samples from posterior distributions of the model are generated sequentially.